sapphicnerddev/artisan-items/README.md

 Specifically speaking, this plugin is an item factory.
 When the plugin is loaded, it will prompt the `Console` for a path to a directory containing special YAML files.
 The plugin will then parse and register each yaml file as a custom item and load it into the server for players to make use of.

 > [!NOTE]
-> As of March 3, 2026: this feature is planned to be very barebones!
+> As of March 3, 2026: this feature is planned to be barebones!

+This is not an engine for RPG-like games, and this isn't a scripting engine.
+This is a framework for creating custom items.
+If you *need* very specific functionality, we recommend you fork the repo and build out those extended functions in Java (or Kotlin, dealers choice.).

 ## Example YAML